 Good to know: Even in summer, it can be quite cold at the top of Mt Titlis and since you are also visiting an ice tunnel, warm clothing and sensible walking shoes are a must!
 In winter, dress really warm – ski clothes and warm winter boots are perfect.

-How much time you need: Plan at least 6 hours if you are visiting Mt Titlis from Lucerne.
+How much time do you need: Plan at least 6 hours if you are visiting Mt Titlis from Lucerne.
 If you can, make it a full-day trip.
 Be sure to start early so that you can make the most of your day ticket and experience everything that a destination like Mt Titlis has to offer.

 Getting there: Mt Titlis can be reached via a series of cable cars from Engelberg town.
 Engelberg is just a 40-minutes drive from Lucerne (or 43 minutes by train).
 You can easily visit on your own (in that case, get Mt Titlis tickets here), or you can also opt for a guided tour by bus (from Lucerne).